 2. Try to resolve problems and stay together

-If your marriage can be salvaged, counseling may make sense, says Pam Mirehouse, a divorce and health coach based in Ontario, Canada.
+If your marriage can be salvaged, counseling may make sense, says Pam Mirehouse, a certified divorce and health coach in Ontario, Canada.
 “I believe working things out is always worth a try if both parties are willing,” she says.

 3. Consider mediation

-4. Explore do-it-yourself divorces
+4. Explore do-it-yourself divorce

 It’s possible to complete the divorce process without the help of an attorney or a mediator.
 This works best for people who have no disputes over assets or the custody of children.